-What are the current level of service "LOS" standards in a given area and how do they compare to the LOS standards established in the Safe & Secure Communities, Community Education, Parks, Recreation and Tourism, Technology, and Connectivity chapters of the Comprehensive Plan?
+What are the current level of service "LOS" standards in a given area and how do they compare to the LOS standards established in the Safe & Secure Communities, Community Education, Parks , Recreation and Tourism, Technology, and Connectivity chapters of the Comprehensive Plan?

-Does the development proposal adequately mitigate its impacts to achieve the intended level of service standards, or does the development need to be phased to allow the appropriate levels of service to be achieved in the area?
+Does the development proposal adequately achieve the intended level of service standards, or does the development need to be phased to allow the appropriate levels of service to be achieved in the area?